Natural Limescale Removers

 Note: do not use vinegar or lemon juice on plated fixtures, as the acid may remove the finish on your faucet.

 White vinegar can also be used to remove hard water stains from your toilet.
 Pour 4 cups of vinegar into the toilet bowl and let it sit overnight.
 The next morning scrub the toilet well with a scrub brush.

 If you have a stubborn ring inside your toilet you can’t get rid of, try using a little piece of sandpaper to rub that ring left by hard water.
 You can also use a pumice stone to easily get rid of toilet rings.

 How to Remove Limescale from Tiles

-You will also want to use white vinegar to clean your bathroom tiles.
+You will also want to use white vinegar to get rid of limescale on your bathroom tiles.
 Mix together two cups water and one cup vinegar in a spray bottle.
 Spray onto your bathroom tiles and scrub with a tile brush.

 How to Remove Limescale from Glass

 Removing hard water stains from glass can be tricky, but it can be done.
 Limescale can be removed from glass by using a combination of white vinegar and baking soda.